 Instead of relying on outside experts and governmental intervention, the asset-based community development approach counts on the local knowledge of citizens and organizations.
 Their understanding of physical, social, and historic advantages, combined with new and creative thinking through the lens of concentrating on assets instead of liabilities, can guide and inform the best path forward for a community.

-We think the popularity of asset-based community development started with John McKnight and Jody Kretzmann, who wrote a book published in 1993 called Building Communities from the Inside Out: A Path Toward Finding and Mobilizing a Community's Assets.
+The popularity of asset-based community development notion started with John McKnight and Jody Kretzmann, who wrote a book published in 1993 called Building Communities from the Inside Out: A Path Toward Finding and Mobilizing a Community's Assets.

 That jolly-looking green book revolutionized the way that many grassroots activists, neighborhood groups, and professionals thought about community development.
 I wore out my first copy telling people about it.